What is male genital dysaesthesia?

 - Cold compresses may be temporarily soothing, such as a face flannel moistened with cool or cold water and placed on the penis and/or scrotum.

-- 1% Menthol in aqueous cream applied 3 to 4 times daily to cool affected areas.
-Although sometimes helpful, it can also be difficult to tolerate.
+- Menthol 1% in aqueous cream applied PRN / up to 3–4 times daily to cool affected areas; may be difficult to tolerate

 - Pimecrolimus cream applied 1–2 times daily may reduce redness and burning